 Morphs are another word for fancy bearded dragons.

-These words are interchangeable and used to describe bearded dragons by their standard look, size, or coloration.
+These words are interchangeable and describe bearded dragons by their classic look, size, or coloration.

 Most natural beardies are colored either yellow or brown.